AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 After vouchers are created, the Auto Payment Selection application (option 4 of the Accounts Payable screen) is primarily used to add, edit (if necessary) and accept batches of vouchers for which system-generated checks will be printed.
 Refer to [Working With Manual Payments](#working-with-manual-payments) and [Working With EFT Payments](#working-with-eft-payments) for information about entering data concerning hand-written checks and electronic fund transfers, respectively.

->Note: Credit memos are handled by the A/P System in the same manner as invoices; therefore, references to “vouchers” refers to those created for credit memos as well as invoices.
+&gt;Note: Credit memos are handled by the A/P System in the same manner as invoices; therefore, references to “vouchers” refers to those created for credit memos as well as invoices.

 Before adding payment batches, the Edit Voucher Pay Date application can be used to change the pay date, due date and payment type of a posted invoice’s voucher.